thisisdavidbell/node-docker-kubernetes/README.md

 bx cs init
 ```

-* Set your terminal context to your cluster.
+* Set your terminal context to point at your cluster.
 ```
 bx cs cluster-config drbcluster
 ```